jet14/Arch-Linux-stuff/README.md

 They will work for all GNU/Linux terminals
 Tip: i have added myself as not requiring password so commands work instantly.
 F9 for screenfetch and F12 to run pacman -Syu.
 I have updated .bashrc with F1 - F9 used and F12.
 F10 & F11 are used by terminal menu.
-Adding a more complex command using arguments caused error, resolved by placing commands in separate bash file and invoke that file containing commands ie. lp.sh & ex.sh updated bashrc to reflect.
+{Adding a more complex command using arguments caused error, resolved by placing commands in separate bash file and invoke that file containing commands ie. lp.sh & ex.sh updated bashrc to reflect.} << no longer required as improved method by adding extra menus as below within the function keys.

 New update added nested menu within function F3, F4 & F5 to allow upto 10 further commands to be run from each menu as an example,